Develop Without Displacement

 By Barika X. Williams

-& Housing Development (ANHD), pro-pose that New York City put in place a “Development without Displacement” framework.
+The Association for Neighborhood & Housing Development (ANHD), proposes that New York City put in place a “Development Without Displacement” framework.
 This would comprise a variety of policies and programs that would accompany any new development, rezonings, or large-scale projects.

 New York and cities worldwide are rapidly becoming spaces that primarily benefit those who control capital at the expense of marginalized populations such as people of color and low- to middle-income residents.
 For the city’s thousands of healthcare aides, childcare providers, taxi drivers, civil service employees, and minimum wage workers, the risk of displacement leaves them and their families vulnerable.
 We know that displacement can put households on a path of housing instability that impacts mental and physical health, employment, education, and food security—and can lead to homelessness.

 The goal of the de Blasio Administration’s Housing New York 2.0 plan is to construct and preserve affordable housing.
 The City continues to meet its benchmarks and move forward on achieving the largest and most robust affordable housing plan in the nation.
 Yet, despite this massive commitment, NYC’s housing crisis persists and grows.
 It is time to not just set an ambitious goal, but to rethink our overall strategies and priorities.
 The aim of alleviating the affordability crisis for individual households is not necessarily the same as the outcomes of financing the production and preservation of affordable housing units.